 Third-party engagement data adds another interesting dimension.
 Looking at domain-level interest across industries can spot active buying groups that your brand may not have reached yet.
 In a recent blog post, Sirius Decisions said on the topic, “Third-party intent data can help determine which demand units not only are in a ‘shopping’ mode, but also have experienced an identifiable event that means they could be in the market.
 This data then helps organizations determine where to aim their outbound marketing efforts.”

-In HiP’s new white paper, Driving Demand Using Engagement Data, we explore engagement data, the factors that enable it, and its applications in today’s businesses.
+In HIPB2B’s new white paper, The Demand Marketer’s Introduction to Early Engagement, we explore engagement data, the factors that enable it, and its applications in today’s businesses.
 To find out more about applying engagement information at your company, get your copy now.